 Fix the “App can’t be opened because it is from an unidentified developer” Error in Mac OS X

-Since OS X Mountain Lion, the Mac defaults to preventing applications from unidentified developers or sources from being launched.
-You’ll discover the message in OS X 10.8 when you try to launch a Mac app that didn’t come from a verified source or from the Mac App Store, and you’ll get an alert dialog that says “[App name] can’t be opened because it is from an unidentified developer”.
+Mac OS X defaults to preventing applications from unidentified developers or sources from being launched.
+You’ll discover the message in Mac OS when you try to launch a Mac app that didn’t come from a verified source or from the Mac App Store, and you’ll get an alert dialog that says “[App name] can’t be opened because it is from an unidentified developer”.

-Temporarily Get Around “App Can’t Be Opened” Gatekeeper Alert Message
+How to Temporarily Get Around “App Can’t Be Opened” Gatekeeper Alert Message on Mac

 - Right-click (or control-click) the application in question and choose “Open”